khalibartan/khalibartan.github.io/_posts/2016-08-05-Introduction-to-Markov-Chains.md

 comments: true
 ---
 [Markov Chains](https://en.wikipedia.org/wiki/Markov_chain) are integral component of Markov Chain Monte Carlo (MCMC) techniques.
-Under MCMC Markov Chain is used to sample from dome target distribution.
+Under MCMC Markov Chain is used to sample from some target distribution.
 This post tries to develop basic intuition about what Markov Chain is and how we can use it to sample from a distribution.

-In a simple yet descriptive way we can define Markov Chain as a collection of random variables with having the property that, _given the present, the future is conditionally independent of the past_.
+In a layman terms we can define Markov Chain as a collection of random variables having the property that, _given the present, the future is conditionally independent of the past_.
 This might may not make sense to you right now but this will be the core of the discussion when we discuss about MCMC algorithms.

 Lets us now take a formal (mathematical) look at the definition of Markov Chain and some of its properties.